DevResults offers several tools for defining indicators:

-- The columns for Default Reporting Cycle, Level, and Unit must be filled out with the options available in your site for reporting cycles, geographic reporting levels, and units.
+- The columns for Default Reporting Cycle and Geographic Disaggregation must be filled out with the options available in your site for reporting cycles and administrative division levels (including Location).

-- You can enter multiple Disaggregations separated by commas, for example: "Classification, Gender".
-These need to already exist in your site.
+- You can enter multiple Disaggregations separated by commas, for example: "Sex, Training Topic".

 - If you use disabled Disaggregations, you can include them in parentheses, for example: "Classification, Gender, (Age)".